Understanding Multi-Signature Wallets

 Can multisig be used for escrow services in Bitcoin?

-Creating a multisig wallet is possible through a range of applications, from specialized hardware wallets and desktop clients to platforms built for collaborative asset protection.
+Creating a multisig wallet is possible through a growing ecosystem of tools, from dedicated hardware and software wallets to advanced collaborative custody services.

 What are the limitations of multisig setups?